Emma Frost: Powers and abilities

 Emma Frost possesses high-level telepathic abilities and is capable of transforming into an organic diamond state.
-Emma Frost has been a host to the Phoenix Force.
+Frost has been a host to the Phoenix Force.

 Telepathy

 Emma Frost is classified as an "Omega-Class telepath."
 She is capable of psionic feats, including the telepathic standards of: broadcasting and receiving thoughts, mind-control, altering perceptions and memories, psychic shielding, astral projection, mind switching, brain engram modification, mental sedation, mental paralysis, induction of mental pain, projection of psionic force bolts or blast waves, and psionic lightning.
 She is also able to boost or activate a mutant's powers through accessing their brain's neurological pathways, and can communicate across global distances unaided.
 Her abilities have been stated to rival those of Charles Xavier himself.
-She has also been referred to as a "psi of the highest order", been ranked among the five most skilled telepaths on the planet, demonstrated the ability to stalemate Exodus, and overcome telepaths classified as potentially capable of producing unlimited psionic energy (such as Nate Grey, Kid Omega, and Rachel Summers) through greater experience and skill.
+She has also been referred to as a "psi of the highest order", been ranked among the five most skilled telepaths on the planet, demonstrated the ability to stalemate Exodus, and overcome telepaths classified as potentially capable of producing unlimited psionic energy (such as Nate Grey, Kid Omega and Rachel Summers) through greater experience and skill.

 Diamond form

 Emma Frost manifests a secondary mutation, giving her the ability to transform her body into organic diamond, at the moment of the destruction of Genosha.
 She is translucent, retains mobility while being nearly invulnerable, and is able to support incredible amounts of weight.
 Her diamond body is virtually tireless since she does not produce fatigue toxins and has no need for water or food.
 She is also numbed from emotion, pain, and empathy, impervious to cold, and resistant to heat in this form.
 Furthermore, in this form, she does not need to breathe.
 Her diamond form also grants her superhuman strength.
 She has been shown to defeat Warpath, and Jessica Jones, injure Black Bolt, and has sent Lady Mastermind flying through a wall with a single punch.

-Emma Frost is unable to access her psychic powers due to suppression by her diamond form's adamantine luster.
+Frost is unable to access her psychic powers due to suppression by her diamond form's adamantine luster.
 However, she is also granted total telepathic immunity while in diamond form.
 Her diamond form is also stated to emit low-level ultraviolet light, causing it to glow in darkness.

 Nonetheless, her diamond form has a single molecular flaw, which, if exploited – such as being shot with a diamond bullet – can cause her body to shatter.